The online Comment window has expired

 • Default_avatar

-Robert Kraig almost 3 years ago
+Robert Kraig about 3 years ago

 The transition to a new green economy offers a generational opportunity to both meet the city’s commitment to reduce greenhouse gas emissions in response to the worsening climate crisis and restore the middle class jobs and racial economic equity of the manufacturing economy.
 But we have this opportunity only if Milwaukee adopts bold and forward looking strategies.
 Action now is essential, as we have an 8 year deadline to cut greenhouse emissions in half, and racial inequality in Milwaukee continues to get worse.
 Citizen Action of Wisconsin believes that some of the key elements of such a strategy are contained within the Omnibus Resolution sponsored by Alders Murphy & Johnson; the Omnibus Resolution sponsored by Alder Zamaripa; the Omnibus Resolution sponsored by Alders Perez and Dimitrijevic; and in Amendment #7 (Century City Green Energy Jobs) by Kovac; Amendment #9 (Modular Home Manufacturing) by Kovac; Amendment #11 (Energy Efficiency Upgrades) by Dimitrijevic; Amendment #22 (Skillful Transitions Jobs Training by Kovac & Perez; and Amendment #23 (Employment and Job Training) by Johnson. (additional elaboration provided in 2nd comment), Robert Kraig, Citizen Action WI